sudo-suhas/elastic-builder/README.md

 ```

 For each class, `MyClass`, a utility function `myClass` has been provided which
-contructs the object for us without the need for `new` keyword.
+constructs the object for us without the need for `new` keyword.

 ## REPL